 Out Magazine 50 Essential Gay Films—Some of the magazines favorite directors, artists, and entertainers voted on the best films attracted to films of the same sex.

-El País 100 películas que cambiaron su vida [The 100 films that changed their lives]—Various Latin American filmmakers voted on the films that changed their lives, resulting in a mainstream list that also leans highbrow.
+El País 100 películas que cambiaron su vida [The 100 films that changed their lives]—Various Latin American filmmakers voted on the films that changed their lives, resulting in a mainstream list.

-Peppas The 100 movies of our lives—This Greek-language site presents the result of a poll of Greek filmmakers in a highbrow-leaning list.
+Peppas The 100 movies of our lives—This Greek-language site presents the result of a poll of Greek filmmakers.
 The site also presents the ballots.

 Sight and Sound Top Films—Starting in 1952, the film magazine polled critics every ten years for their best films of all time.
 The magazine also polled directors starting in 1992.
 This link presents the top films for the polls from 1952-1992.